bl4ck5un/p2sh-examples/README.md

 ## Usage

+`cltv.rs` implements the same functionality as Peter Todd's [CLTV-demo](https://github.com/bl4ck5un/checklocktimeverify-demos). `cltv` has two subcommands: `create` and `spend`.
+The former generates a `P2SH` address such that coins sent to it can be spent by the specified secret key after the specified timeout (an absolute unix epoch).

 ```
 USAGE:
-    cltv [OPTIONS] --locktime <LOCKTIME> --secret <SECRET_KEY> [SUBCOMMAND]
+    cltv --locktime <LOCKTIME> --secret <SECRET_KEY> create

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

-OPTIONS:
-    -l, --locktime <LOCKTIME>    locktime
-    -n, --network <NETWORK>      which network to use [default: regtest]  [possible values: test, regtest, main]
-    -s, --secret <SECRET_KEY>    the private key used to spend a CLTV

-SUBCOMMANDS:
-    create    create a P2SH address with CLTV
-    help      Prints this message or the help of the given subcommand(s)
-    spend     spend a time-locked output
 ```

-`cltv.rs` implements the same functionality as Peter Todd's [CLTV-demo](https://github.com/bl4ck5un/checklocktimeverify-demos). `cltv` has two subcommands: `create` and `spend`.
-The former generates a `P2SH` address such that coins sent to it can be spent by the specified secret key after the specified timeout (an absolute unix epoch).

 The latter generate a transaction that spends an P2SH UTXO to a specified address.